robert17/iotf-rtd/docs/index.rst

 About
 -------------------------------------------------------------------------------
 Welcome to the documentation/reference material for IBM's IoT Foundation service.
-If you are looking for tutorials you can find them on developerWorks Recipes_
+If you are looking for tutorials you can find them on developerWorks Recipes_.

 .. _Recipes: https://developer.ibm.com/recipes/